 Target Prices

-The consensus target prices for American Electric Power Company, Inc. (AEP) and Exelon Corporation (EXC) indicate positive expectations from analysts.
+The current consensus target prices for American Electric Power Company, Inc. (AEP) and Exelon Corporation (EXC) reflect positive expectations from analysts.

 | Company | Target High | Target Low | Consensus |